TransUnion Completes Acquisition of Verisk Financial Services

 42: Online merchant acquirer market share: 2022E.

 Demographics and Economy

 India is home to one of the world's most vibrant and fast-moving payments markets.
-A massive population, coupled with governmental determination to reduce cash use, has created a fascinating arms race between banks, networks and technology companies.
+A massive population, coupled with a governmental determination to reduce cash use, has created a fascinating arms race.

-The surge in the number of mobile phone and internet users indicates that the digital payments market has huge potential – a potential that is already being tapped.
+The surge in the number of mobile phone and internet users in India indicates that the digital payments market, though already vast, retains huge further potential.

 Key Retail Banks and Issuers

 Great structural shifts in the banking and finance sector caused by the evolving interconnectivity between traditional banks and non-banks are currently underway.

 Acquiring and Processing

 While many may think that a move to QR code could stifle the potential of mPOS development, it seems that a more multifaceted approach will occur in the payments space.
 In India, banks either conduct their card processing activities in-house or outsource them to payment service providers.

 It is widely expected that online acquiring will become a hub of collaborations and partnerships as advancements in technology and payment products should prove difficult for retail banks to keep up with independently.